Optimal Seasons to Explore

 - Proof of Onward/Return Ticket: For visa-exempt entry, immigration officers often request proof of a confirmed onward or return flight ticket.
 Have this readily available.

-- Sufficient Funds: You may show proof of proof of funds to cover your expenses.
-This may be recent bank statements or credit card statements.
+- Sufficient Funds: You may show proof of financial means to cover your expenses.
+This may be recent bank statements or statements for your credit card.

 Visa-Specific Needs